Grassroots Systems: Concept, Examples, Implementation and Applications: Introduction

 \mypara{Contributions} While the notion of `grassroots' has intuitive appeal and is well-established in the social and political arena~\cite{castells1983city}, it has not received, to the best of our knowledge, any formal treatment.
 One contribution of this work is its formal definition and characterization in the context of multiagent distributed systems.

 Another contribution is a specification and a proven implementation for the model of asynchrony of perhaps the first grassroots dissemination protocol.
-The result is powerful enough to realize serverless social networking and sovereign cryptocurrencies~\cite{shapiro2022sovereign}.
-The protocol is specified by the rather-abstract \GD protocol and implemented by the blocklace-based \CGD protocol, both specified as asynchronous distributed multiagent transitions systems~\cite{shapiro2021multiagent}, with pseudocode realizing the latter for the model of asynchrony.
+The result is powerful enough to realize serverless social networking~\cite{shapiro2023gsn} and grassroots currencies~\cite{shapiro2024gc,lewis2023grassroots}.
+The protocol is specified by the rather-abstract \GD protocol and implemented by the blocklace-based \CD protocol, both specified as asynchronous distributed multiagent transitions systems~\cite{shapiro2021multiagent}, with pseudocode realizing the latter for the model of asynchrony and for mobile devices using unreliable communication (UDP).

-\mypara{Related work} The blocklace is a partially-ordered generalization of the blockchain that functions as a fault-resilient, conflict-free replicated data type~\cite{shapiro2011conflict} and has been employed to realize consensus protocols~\cite{keidar2022cordial}.
+\mypara{Related work} The blocklace is a distributed, partially-ordered counterpart to the replicated, totally-ordered blockchain, which functions as a fault-resilient, conflict-free replicated data type~\cite{almeida2024blocklace}.
+It has already been employed to realize consensus protocols~\cite{keidar2023cordial}, grassroots social networking~\cite{shapiro2023gsn}, a supermajority-based payment system~\cite{lewispye2023flash} and a grassroots payment system~\cite{lewispye2023flash}.
 All-to-all dissemination has been explored extensively over the past decades, under the notions of gossip~\cite{shah2009gossip} and epidemic~\cite{pastor2015epidemic} protocols.
 Here, we use all-to-all dissemination as a stepping stone to grassroots dissemination.